When you visit Switzerland you are genuinely spoilt for choice for mountains to climb and amazing views to admire!

 There are a number of walks that you can take at the top of the mountain which range from easy to medium and take between 10 mins and 35 mins.

-4. CATCH THE AERIAL CABLEWAY TO MOUNT PILATUS
+4. TAKE THE AERIAL CABLEWAY TO MOUNT PILATUS

 The cableway takes you from the top of Mt Pilatus to the gondola station at Frakmuntegg.
 There are lots of activities available there such as the Pilatus rope park and a toboggan run.